Two-scale homogenization for a general class of high contrast PDE systems with periodic coefficients: A generic class of degeneracies and related properties.

 where $P_{V^\bot}$ is the orthogonal projector on $V^\bot$.
-(The equivalence of \eqref{keyass} and \eqref{keyass2} immediately follows by noticing that $v_1=P_Vv$, where $P_V$ denotes the orthogonal projector on $V$, is the best choice of $v_1$ for \eqref{keyass}.)
-The property \eqref{keyass}, equivalently \eqref{keyass2}, obviously does not depend on the choice of the (equivalent) inner product and hence the norm in $\left(H_\#^1(Q)\right)^n$.
+The equivalence of \eqref{keyass} and \eqref{keyass2} immediately follows by noticing that $v_1=P_Vv$, where $P_V$ is the orthogonal projector on $V$, is the best (i.e. minimizing the left hand side of \eqref{keyass}) choice of $v_1$ for \eqref{keyass}.
+The property \eqref{keyass}, and hence equivalently \eqref{keyass2}, obviously does not depend on the choice of the (equivalent) inner product and hence the norm in $\left(H_\#^1(Q)\right)^n$.